Labs64/netlicensing.io/pages/github-students.md

     <div class="col-md-5 col-md-offset-1">
         <h3>How do I qualify for the NetLicensing offer in the GitHub Student Developer Pack?</h3>

-        <p>If you qualify for the <a href="https://education.github.com/pack" target="_blank" rel="noopener nofollow">GitHub Student Developer Pack</a>, then you are eligible to apply for the NetLicensing offer.</p>
+        <p>If you qualify for the <a href="https://education.github.com/pack" target="_blank" rel="noopener nofollow">GitHub Student Developer Pack</a> and use the same email ID for your NetLicensing and GitHub accounts, then you are eligible to apply for the NetLicensing offer.</p>
     </div>
     <div class="col-md-4 col-md-offset-1">
         <h3>Can I upgrade if I already have free NetLicensing account?</h3>

         <p>Sure, you can.
-Upgrade for free to the Basic Plan by clicking the "Claim NetLicensing for Students offer" button in your NetLicensing Profile page.</p>
+Upgrade for free to the Basic Plan by clicking the "Claim NetLicensing for Students offer" button in your NetLicensing Profile page.
+Make sure, you are using the same email ID for your NetLicensing and GitHub accounts.</p>
     </div>
 </div>